Have you ever heard this edict? “A butterfly flapping its wings in New Mexico causes a hurricane in China?”

 In truth, this butterfly example is a bit of an exaggeration, but the underlying principle is not; small changes can have large consequences.
 And those large consequences become impossible to predict the longer time runs on.
 Now map this concept to construction projects and our traditional waterfall planning method.

-What researchers have noticed is that performing 100% of the design & planning effort before we break ground falls short.
+What researchers have noticed is that performing 100% of the design and planning effort before we break ground falls short.

 Because of the size and length of construction projects, we get caught by the butterfly effect time and time again.